 Dr. Hans has been an Assistant and Associate Professor in the Department of Family Sciences at UK since 2004.
 He has authored over 50 scholarly publications, has served as editor of the Family Index Database and Graduate and Undergraduate Study in Marriage and Family, held leadership positions at both the state and national levels within the National Council on Family Relations, and has been Director of Graduate Studies since 2011.A McNair Scholar (1998-1999) and Fulbright Scholar to Ukraine (2010-2011), Dr. Hans has been recognized with numerous awards and honors.
-He received the 2009 United States Department of Agriculture's Excellence in Teaching Award, and in 2008 he was recipient of the Provost's Outstanding Teacher Award at the University of Kentucky.
-The prestigious Rollins Society inducted him in 2003 for his contributions to the family science community, and in 2002 he was awarded the National Council on Family Relations Outstanding New Professional Award in recognition of his outstanding potential for contribution to family science.
+He received the 2009 United States Department of Agriculture's Excellence in Teaching Award, the 2008 Provost's Outstanding Teacher Award at the University of Kentucky, and the 2013 Award of Excellence in Human Environmental Sciences for teaching.
+The prestigious Rollins Society inducted him in 2003 for his contributions to the family science community, and in 2002 he was awarded the NCFR Outstanding Student Award in recognition of his outstanding potential for contribution to family science.
 Dr. Hans is the only student to receive awards as both the most outstanding graduate instructor (2002) and researcher (2004) at the University of Missouri, and he is also the only two-time recipient of the University of Missouri Parents Association Teaching Award (2002, 2004).
 In 2013, the American Council on Consumer Interests Applied Consumer Economic Award was awarded to him for his research article titled "Social Security survivors benefits: The effects of reproductive pathways and intestacy law on attitudes."

 - FAM 253: Human Sexuality

 - FAM 652: Readings in Family Theory & Research

 - FAM 690: Research Methods in Family Science

 - FAM 777: Applied Statistics in Family science